 Small Piece of Cardboard These can be used as splints for chicks who present with “curled toes”.

-The Brooder Box
+Set Up The Brooder Box

 The brooder box is the first home your new chicks will have.
 It should be a deep-walled container that is large for your chicks to move freely but not large enough for them to get lost in.
 You will need to gradually increase in size to allow at least 1 square foot of space per chick by the time they reach 6 weeks.
 It should be comfortable, warm, and placed in an area that is free of drafts.
-I plan to use these handy brooder box panels from Premier 1 this year.

 Your baby chicks will need to be kept at a comfy and consistent temperature so you will need a heat lamp or heating plate.
 Heat lamps tend to be popular from a price standpoint since they can be purchased for just a few dollars.
 However, from a safety standpoint, they are not ideal.
 If they tip or fall it can take less than 2 minutes for a fire to start resulting in the loss of not only babies but possibly your home, barn, or whatever structure your chicks are housed in.

 Water is the essence of life and your baby chicks will need plenty of it.
 Place water in the brooder box at least 24 hours before your birds arrive so that it can come up to the temperature of the brooder environment.
-If your chicks have arrived in the mail, it’s a good idea to add some electrolyte solution to the first round of water to help them recover from their journey.
+If your chicks have arrived in the mail, it’s a good idea to add some electrolyte solution to the first round of watering to help them recover from their journey.
 Be sure to keep water dishes shallow, otherwise, clumsy chicks could fall in and drown.
 You’ll need to watch the water carefully and change it out regularly.
 These cute little balls of fluff don’t care where they poop and you don’t want them drinking that.
-Additionally, the brooder box is warm, and warm equals bacteria breeding ground.
+Additionally, the brooder box is warm, and warm equals a bacteria breeding ground.
 Keep it fresh kids.

 The Dark Side of the Egg